Description

 Translucent icicles

-Translucent icicles material in action
+Translucent icicle material in action

 Create new material